 Authors, reviewers, and editors must declare potential competing interests, or interests that may be perceived as such, as they relate to the research.
 A competing interest may relate to a person or an entity and may be of a financial, non-financial, professional or personal nature.

 Copyright on any open access article in a journal published by Omniscient Pte.
 Ltd. is retained by the authors.
 Authors grant Omniscient Pte.
 Ltd. a license to publish the article and identify itself as the original publisher.
 Authors also grant any third party the right to use the article freely as long as its integrity is maintained and its original authors, citation details and publisher are identified.
-The Creative Commons Attribution-NonCommercial 4.0 International License formalizes these and other terms and conditions of publishing articles.
+The Creative Commons Attribution 4.0 International (CC BY 4.0) License formalizes these and other terms and conditions of publishing articles.

 Authors should not publish manuscripts describing essentially the same research in more than one journal.
 If the authors have used the work or substantial parts of others, this has been appropriately cited or quoted.